qgis/QGIS-Documentation/docs/pyqgis_developer_cookbook/tasks.rst

 .. note::
-   It is a common pattern to call :meth:`setProject() <qgis.core.QgsProcessingContext.setProject>` shortly after calling :meth:`QgsProcessingContext() <qgis.core.QgsProcessingContext>`.
+   It is a common pattern to call :meth:`setProject() <qgis.core.QgsProcessingContext.setProject>` shortly after calling ``QgsProcessingContext``.
 This allows the task as well as its callback function to use most of the project-wide settings.
 This is especially valuable when working with spatial layers in the callback function.